VirgilSecurity/ionic-demo-healthcare/README.md

 git clone https://github.com/VirgilSecurity/ionic-demo-healthcare.git
 ```

-- Run the `NO_NAME` script:
+- Run the `setup` script:
 ```
-run NO_NAME
+npm run setup
 ```

-- The `NO_NAME` script created three groups in Ionic Dashboard: _Patients_, _Physicians_ and _Insurers_.
+- The `setup` script created three groups in Ionic Dashboard: _Patients_, _Physicians_ and _Insurers_.
 Get IDs of these groups and replace the ones defined in [this file](server/ionic/predefined-groups.js) with your appropriate IDs.

-> The NO_NAME script also created Ionic _Data Marking Values_ and  _Data Policies_ in Ionic Dashboard.
+> The "setup" script also created Ionic _Data Marking Values_ and  _Data Policies_ in Ionic Dashboard.
 The Quickstart guide explains their purpose.

 - Using the command line interface copy the file `.env.example` under the name `.env`:
 ```